quixio/quix-streams/README.md

 ## License 📄

 Quix Streams is licensed under the Apache 2.0 license.
-View a copy of the License file [here](LICENSE.MD).
+View a copy of the License file [here](https://github.com/quixai/quix-streams/blob/main/LICENSE).

 ## Stay in touch 👋

-You can follow us on [Twitter](https://twitter.com/quix_io) and [Linkedin](https://www.linkedin.com/company/70925173) where we share what's new, forthcoming community events and the occasional meme.
+You can follow us on [Twitter](https://twitter.com/quix_io) and [Linkedin](https://www.linkedin.com/company/70925173) where we share our latest tutorials, forthcoming community events and the occasional meme.

 If you have any questions or feedback - write to us at support@quix.ai!